Nacreous-Intelligent-Systems/stardown_-starlight_storms-/README.md

 ## Rules
 ### Don't edit (or view) anything in the "Secret" folder.
 ### Don't break start.java by editing above/below the "do not edit" comments.
 ### VSCode is recommended.
-I had some trouble getting this to work on IntelliJ without the IDE giving some solutions away.
-Also, IntelliJ doesn't have a good way to clear the terminal, so I had to just spam newlines to ensure compatibility.
+The screen does not clear in IntelliJ.

 ## Getting Started
 Run start.java.
 No compilation should be necessary.